What is a self-guided trek?

 Why can't I start my trek any day of the week?

-The restaurants and lodging that are such an important part of the overall trek experience have different days they are closed or have other conflicts.
+The restaurants, wineries, and lodging that are such an important part of the overall trek experience have different days they are closed or have other conflicts.
 The start days listed allow you to enjoy all of the planned experiences.
-If you wish to start your trek on a different day, please contact us, and we will work with you to accommodate your needs, although it may require some itinerary changes.
+If you wish to start your trek on a different day, please contact us, and we will work with you to accommodate your needs, although it may require some itinerary changes or additional charges.